nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 ### The [Backwoods](https://stardewvalleywiki.com/Backwoods)

 1. Clear a path to the Backwoods.
-Try and chop as many Weeds as possible to maximize the chance for Mixed Seeds.
+Try and cut as many Weeds as possible to maximize the chance for Mixed Seeds.
 2. Transition to the Backwoods at 6:10 am.
 3. Walk north and east and transition to [The Mountain](https://stardewvalleywiki.com/The_Mountain).